nanocubeai/nanocube/README.md

 ### How is this possible?
+NanoCube creates an in-memory multi-dimensional index over the entire dataframe using Roaring Bitmaps (https://roaringbitmap.org).
+This takes some time, but yields very fast filtering and point queries.

-NanoCube uses a different approach.
-Roaring Bitmaps (https://roaringbitmap.org) are used to construct a multi-dimensional in-memory representation of a DataFrame.
-For each unique value in a column, a bitmap is created that represents the rows in the DataFrame where this value occurs.
-The bitmaps are then combined to identify the rows relevant for a specific point query.
-Numpy is finally used for aggregation of results.
+For each unique value in all dimension columns, a bitmap is created that represents the rows in the DataFrame where this value occurs.
+The bitmaps can then be combined or intersected to determine the rows relevant for a specific filter or point query.
+Once the relevant rows are determined, Numpy is used for aggregation of results.

-NanoCube is a by-product of the CubedPandas project (https://github.com/Zeutschler/cubedpandas) and the result of the attempt to make OLAP-style queries on Pandas DataFrames as fast as possible in a minimalistic way.
+NanoCube is a by-product of the CubedPandas project (https://github.com/Zeutschler/cubedpandas) and will be integrated into CubedPandas in the future.
+But for now, NanoCube is a standalone library that can be used with any Pandas DataFrame for the special purpose of point queries.

-### What price do I need to pay?
+### What price do I have to pay?
-First of all, NanoCube is free and MIT licensed.
-The first price you need to pay is the memory consumption, typically up to 25% on top of the original DataFrame size.
-The second price is the time needed to initialize the cube, which is mainly proportional to the number of unique values over all dimension columns in the DataFrame.
-Try and adapt the included sample [`sample.py`](sample.py) and benchmarks [`benchmark.py`](benchmark.py) and [`benchmark.ipynb`](benchmark.ipynb) to see the performance of the NanoCube approach.
+First of all, no money.
+NanoCube is free and MIT licensed.
+But the first price you need to pay is some additional memory consumption, typically up to 25% on top of the original DataFrame size.

+The second price to pay, is the time needed to create the multidimensional index.
+The time is proportional to the size of the DataFrame (see below).

+Try may want to try and adapt the included sample [`sample.py`](sample.py) and benchmarks [`benchmark.py`](benchmark.py) and [`benchmark.ipynb`](benchmark.ipynb) to test the behavior of NanoCube on your data.

 ## NanoCube Benchmarks